-10. Types and signs of abuse
+10. Types and indicators of abuse, neglect and exploitation

-All staff and volunteers are familiar with the types and signs of abuse, they are aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+All employees and volunteers are familiar with the types and indicators of abuse, neglect and exploitation, they are aware that abuse, neglect, exploitation and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases multiple issues will overlap with one another.